sjswuitchik/duck_comp_gen/NCBI_run/05_CompPopGen/01_fastq2vcf/README.md

 Each run requires changes to the config.yaml that are specific to the run.
 Below are notes about changes made for each particular run of the pipeline.
 If a parameter is not listed, it was run with the default setting.

 ### allDucks run ###
-10X data needs memory bump for dedup, so for now, aligning all ducks to hetAtr genome without 10X data from genome asssemblies
+10X data needs memory bump for dedup, so for now, aligning all ducks reseq data to hetAtr genome without 10X data from genome asssemblies
 - ref: "data/allDucks/genome/hetAtr.fa"
 - fastqDir: "data/allDucks/fastqs/"
 - fastq_suffix1: "_1.fastq.gz"